Postgraduate Community Fund

-COVID-19 - Please note that applicants are encouraged to submit requests for virtual or remote events, but that applications for face to face activities will be considered as long as they adhere to all Governmental regulations as well as any local, Departmental guidelines for social distancing.
+COVID-19 - Please note that applicants are encouraged to submit requests for virtual or remote events, but that applications for face to face activities will be considered as long as they adhere to all Governmental regulations as well as any local, Departmental guidelines.

 If you require any advice on the Postgraduate Community Fund please contact Dr Caroline Hargreaves

 - The event or activity should be organised by one or more students (students can be assisted by staff/academics);

 - The fund is only available to support postgraduate students only

 - Individual students may submit only one application per academic session;

 - The activity must benefit a minimum of 8 postgraduate students *Applications for face to face activities should adhere to the Government's Covid-19 regulations

 - Applications from students registered within CDTs, should state how the event/activity will be opened to the wider student community;

 - Cohort activites should contain an element of professional development for those involved